-- Shooting is relatively target specific and does not usually impact other species.
-However, there is always a risk of injuring or killing non-target animals, including livestock, if shots are taken at movement, colour, shape or sound. - Only shoot at the target animal once it has been positively identified and never shoot over the top of hills or ridges. - Shooting should be used with caution around lambing paddocks as it may disturb the lambing flock and cause mismothering.
-Also avoid paddocks containing sensitive livestock, e.g., horses, farmed deer.
+- Shooting is relatively target specific and does not usually impact on other species.
+However, there is always a risk of injuring or killing non-target animals, including livestock, if shots are taken at movement, colour, shape, sound or when spotlighting, eye reflection ('eye shine').
+Only shoot at the target animal once it has been positively identified and never shoot over the top of hills or ridges. - Shooting should be used with caution around lambing paddocks as it may disturb the lambing flock and cause mismothering.
+Also avoid paddocks containing sensitive livestock, e.g., horses.
 They are easily frightened by spotlights and gunshots and may injure themselves by running into fences and other obstacles.